Claiming CME points

 To claim credits for CPD, select the audit you wish to complete, click the pdf icons or the cover image to view and

 print a copy.
-Follow the instructions in the audit to complete the activity and claim CME credits via your dashboard
+Follow the instructions in the audit to complete the activity and claim credits via your dashboard

 on the RNZCGP website: www.rnzcgp.org.nz